JeredHightower/NLPClassWork/README.md

 In this assignment I explore WordNet and it's functionalites.
 I also use SentiWordNet to derive sentiment and use mutual information to find potential collocations

 You can find my code [here] <Assignment 3/WordNet.ipynb - Colaboratory.pdf>

+## Portfolio Assignment 4: N-grams
+In this assignment I explore n-grams and use them to predict the language of a given text file.
+I also have a written overview on n-grams.

+You can find my code [here] <Assignment 4>
+And the overview is available [here]<Assignment 4/N-gramsOverview.docx>

+## Portfolio Assignment 5: Sentence Parser
+In this assignment I explore PSG, SRL, and dependency sentence parsing on a sentence I created.
+Parses were drawn on paper.

+You can find my document [here] <Assignment 5/Sentence Parsing.pdf>